-Have you ever reached for a bottle of e-liquid and out of the corner of your eye you see that the expiration date has come and gone?
+Have you ever reached for a bottle of e liquid or vape juice and out of the corner of your eye you see that the expiration date has come and gone?
 UGH.
-You might tip it from side-to-side scanning for anything funky, or you might give it a quick sniff.
+You might tip the bottle from side-to-side scanning for anything funky, or you might give it a quick sniff.

 Like with food, an expiration date is only an estimation of the date that the contents are no longer guaranteed to be the same quality as when it was purchased.
-Most e-liquids have expiration dates set for 1-2 years.
+Most e-liquids or vape juice have expiration dates set for 1-2 years.
 Here’s why:

 Three important components of e-liquid – nicotine, PG, and VG – all have an established shelf life of about 2 years if stored in the correct conditions.
 When exposed to direct sunlight or extreme heat, these three components begin to break down sooner.
 However, the real uncertainty for expired e-liquid is the flavor breaking down over time, changing flavors and even tasting “stale.”
 Each flavor is a little different; some can last up to 5 years while others lose flavor in two.

 Since expiration dates are only an estimation, it’s up to you to decide whether or not your e-liquid is a little too ripe for vaping.